hybridcattt/hybridcattt.com/pages/mentorship.md

 ---

 I've been working in the tech industry for almost 15 years, growing from an apprentice to a seasoned developer who has held lead positions in multiple companies.
 I've trained and mentored dozens of developers.
+Let's see how I can help you?

 ### 👩‍👩‍👧‍👦 For startups